The History of Technology

 Innovations and technology have embraced standard methods as well to enhance the technological experience for many people in the planet.

-Humans have also identify technology, as a possible way to have a certain degree of control of the environment.
+Humans have identified technology, as a possible way to have a certain degree of control of the environment.

 Of course we will never have control of the environment, but what we can do, is know what to expect from the weather, so that we may be prepared.